 - Lab fees may also factor into your treatment depending on the type of dental procedure required.
 Costs are determined by an outside lab and may, or may not be covered by your plan.
 Any costs not covered by your plan are your responsibility.

 Your dentist's responsibility is to your health.
-He or she will:
+They will:

 - Provide treatment recommendations based on your dental health care needs; this may, or may not, be covered by your plan.